-Hardworking builders are the backbone of Australia’s property development boom.
-They are valued within the industry as indispensable team players with integrity, talent and admirable physical skills.
 Building construction jobs are ideal for anyone who enjoys working with tools and machinery.
-You could turn your love of DIY into a serious career where you get paid to work on a range of exciting projects.
+As a Builder, you could turn your love of DIY into a serious career where you get paid to work on a range of exciting projects.

-Construction work is always varied.
+Another perk is that your days will be varied.
 On one job, you might work on an urban apartment block, while on another you could be building a house by the beach.
 No two construction projects are the same, so you’ll get to see different places and work on very different structures.
-There’s one thing that’s guaranteed – as a builder, you’ll never be bored at work.

 A builder’s daily tasks include:

-Building construction jobs are very much male dominated, but women are encouraged to enter the industry, where their practical skills and knowledge are equally valued.
+Building construction jobs are very much male dominated, but there is an increasing call to action for women looking to enter the industry.

 Builders are well-rounded people who are as comfortable taking directions and following set procedures as they are managing their own workload.
 People who are self-starters and show initiative in their work are in high demand.